 Theorem 5.
-The Abstract Homomorphic Encryption Scheme is a homomorphic $\infty$ -hop scheme.
-Any homomorphic $\infty$ -hop scheme E over a given algebraic structure S can be expressed in terms of the above.
+The Abstract Homomorphic Encryption Scheme is a homomorphic ∞ -hop scheme.
+Any homomorphic ∞ -hop scheme E over a given algebraic structure S can be expressed in terms of the above.

 Proof.
 The scheme is clearly fully homomorphic.
-Express any evaluation in terms of the operations on $\mathcal{P}$ .
-Note that the evaluation and ciphertext spaces are the same, so it is $\infty$ -hop.
+Express any evaluation in terms of the operations on \mathcal{P} .
+Note that the evaluation and ciphertext spaces are the same, so it is ∞ -hop.

-Now for a given homomorphic $\infty$ -hop scheme (E.Gen, E.Enc, E.Eval, E.Dec), we need to construct the algorithms for our abstract scheme.
-Define operations $1, \ldots, n$ on $\mathcal{P}$ based on the allowed computations, and identify the neutral element 0 with respect to $1$ .
+Now for a given homomorphic ∞ -hop scheme (E.Gen, E.Enc, E.Eval, E.Dec), we need to construct the algorithms for our abstract scheme.
+Define operations $1, \ldots, n$ on \mathcal{P} based on the allowed computations, and identify the neutral element 0 with respect to $1$.

 Instance Run E.Gen to get E.C and keys.
-Let a be a fixed randomness, and define $\epsilon(m) = E.\mathsf{Enc}(E.pk,m)$ using a, and $\delta(c) = E.\mathsf{Dec}(E.sk,c)$ .
-Return $(\mathcal{C},\epsilon,\delta)$ .
+Let a be a fixed randomness, and define $\epsilon(m) = E.\text{Enc}(E.pk,m)$ using a, and $\delta(c) = E.\text{Dec}(E.sk,c)$.
+Return (C, ε, δ) .

 Sample Compute a random encryption of 0.
 Op Use E.Eval.

-The algorithms Epsilon and Delta follows from $\epsilon$ and $\delta$ .
+The algorithms Epsilon and Delta follows from ε and δ .

-The homomorphic properties of $\epsilon$ and $\delta$ are satisfied by definition, and we can use the construction above to create an instance of the AHES. $\square$
+The homomorphic properties of ε and δ are satisfied by definition, and we can use the construction above to create an instance of the AHES.